songyandong/documentation/cli/README.md

 ### **id**

 **Description**:
-Get the id of the current POSS node.
+Get the peer id of the current PPIO node.

 **Usage**:
 ```nohighlight